cyrup-ai/sweetmcp/packages/sweetmcp-memory/CONFIGURATION.md

 ## How Memory Works

 The memory system automatically:

-- Generates embeddings for your content using OpenAI/Anthropic
+- Generates embeddings for your content using candle
 - Stores them in SurrealDB with vector indexes
 - Creates graph relationships between related memories
 - Provides semantic search across all memories